-- 1. An unqualified opinion was issued on the primary government financial statements of the Lincoln Parish Police Jury as of and for the year ended December 31, 2013. - 2.
+- 1. An unqualified opinion was issued on the primary government financial statements of the Lincoln Parish Police Jury as of and for the year ended December 31, 2014. - 2.
 The audit disclosed no significant deficiencies in internal control. - 3.
-The audit disclosed no instances of noncompliance that is required to be reported under Government Auditing Standards. - 4.
+The audit disclosed one instance of noncompliance that is required to be reported under Government Auditing Standards. - 4.
 The audit did not disclose a significant deficiency in internal control over major programs. - 5.
 An unqualified opinion was issued on compliance for major programs. - 6.
 Audit findings that are required to be reported in accordance with Sections 510(a) of OMB Circular A-133 are reported in this schedule. - 7.
-The following program was considered major for the year ended December 31, 2013:
+The following programs were considered major for the year ended December 31, 2014:

-Low Income Housing Assistance Program (CFDA #14.871)
+Low Income Housing Assistance Program (CFDA #14.871) Louisiana Community Development Block Grant (CFDA #14.228